Morgy93/foodsharing-test/docs/docs/backend/php/php-controller-migration.md

 return $this->renderGlobal();
 ```

-#### The controller sets $g_template (this is only the case for MapControl or MessageControl)

-Explanation: IndexController uses this global to determine the template to render.
-It is almost always set to the 'default' template.

-Port: Instead of setting $g_template,
-just pass the value it would be set to as an argument to `renderGlobal`.

 #### The controller takes a $response argument, and renders into it

 Explanation: Some controllers already use a Response object.